guardian/frontend/docs/06-features-and-components/04-The-Interactive-Librarian/02-interactive-migration.md

 2. For every URL make a request to /interactive-librarian/live-presser/{path}
 3. For every successfully pressed article make a request to /interactive-librarian/read-clean-write/{path}

 To press a single interactive we can use the frontend admin tool.
-On the admin tool, select the new option ‘Press an interactive’, enter the full URL for the interactive, click ‘Press’ and wait for the response.
+On the admin tool, select the new option ‘Press an article / interactive’, enter the full URL, click ‘Press’ and wait for the response.
 If there’s an error in the response it’ll need to be reported to the dotcom team.

 **How do we know a page is pressed?**